It may seem like it sometimes, but everyone isn’t streaming.

 \TV Shows\House (2004)\Season 1\House.S01E01 – Everybody Lies.mkv

-Before you create your MKV file, be sure to change the file name in the Output folder section in the upper right hand portion of the screen.
-Once you have everything selected and your file renamed, click on the small “Make MKV” icon in the far upper right hand side of the screen to start the ripping process.
+Before you create your MKV file, be sure to change the file name in the Output folder section in the upper right-hand portion of the screen.
+Once you have everything selected and your file renamed, click on the small “Make MKV” icon on the far upper right-hand side of the screen to start the ripping process.

-As with the initial analysis, there’s a timer for the expected elapsed time and the expected remaining time on the right hand side.
+As with the initial analysis, there’s a timer for the expected elapsed time and the expected remaining time on the right-hand side.
 Ripping a DVD should only take a few minutes, but ripping a Blu-ray can take up to 30 minutes because there’s that much more data.
-Some large movies may take longer, but you should expect that Remaining timer to fluctuate wildly, at least in the beginning of the process.
+Some large movies may take longer, but you should expect that Remaining timer to fluctuate wildly, at least at the beginning of the process.

 Once everything is finished, you’ll get a message “Copy Complete.
-1 titles saved.”
+1 title saved.”

 And that’s it.
-If you go to your Output folder location, you should see you new movie file in it’s own folder.
+If you go to your Output folder location, you should see your new movie file in its own folder.
 I like to check it out by opening it in a standalone media player like VLC, just to make sure that it works and that there are no problems with video or audio stuttering.